 Ah, the infamous 401(k)!
 If your employer offers a 401(k) as a retirement savings vehicle, you should ALWAYS take advantage.
-Thanks to the latest 401(k) contribution increases, investing in your company 401(k) is even more lucrative.
+Thanks to the 401(k) contribution increase that took place in 2020 (there was no change in 2021), investing in your company 401(k) is even more lucrative.

 If your intention is to increase your savings, that’s a worthy goal.
 BUT don’t be short-sighted in your saving strategies.
 Are you looking at the long-term picture too?
 By that, I mean: are you contributing to your employer-sponsored 401(k) retirement plan?

 Are you ready to start investing, control your finances, and prepare for retirement?
 Join our amazing community!
 You’ll receive exclusive financial tips from Making Cents Count, as well as unlimited FREE access to our resource library full of money-saving tools and guides.

 Here’s why you MUST participate in a 401(k), all thanks to the contribution increase that took place in 2020!

 If I’ve said it once, I’ve said it a thousand times: an employer-sponsored 401(k) with a match is FREE MONEY!
 Do not pass go!
 Collect your dollars by participating in this option.